 - Add the flour, cocoa, baking powder and almonds and work into a shortcrust pastry.

-- Wrap the dough in aluminum foil and let it rest for 2 hours in the refrigerator.
+- Wrap the dough in aluminium foil and let it rest for 2 hours in the refrigerator.

 - Shape the dough into a long roll and cut even slices from it.